prebuilderjs/rollup-plugin/Packages/lib/README.md

  NB:
  - It's recommended to use the cjs version of this library, when using it via NodeJS as it uses the more reliable 'path' tool
- - the esm version needs to be imported from '@preprocess-directives/lib/dist/index.esm.js'
+ - The esm version needs to be imported from '@preprocess-directives/lib/dist/index.esm.js'

 ## Install